danweitzel/webpage/content/post/linuxsocialscience/index.md

 sudo apt install ubuntu-restricted-extras
 ```

-Pop!_OS uses Gnome, so we want to install Gnome Tweaks:
+Pop!_OS uses Gnome, so we want to install Gnome Tweaks.
+It allows us to customize our desktop rather easily.
+You can read more about it [here](https://itsfoss.com/gnome-tweak-tool/) and install it this way:

 ```
 sudo apt install gnome-tweaks